daronphang/programming-resources/architectures/microservices/principles.md

 ### Hide internal implementation details

-To maximize the ability of one service to evolve independently of any others, it is vital that we hide implementation details.
+To maximize the ability of one service to evolve independently of any others, it is vital that we hide implementation details e.g. hiding database schema/type, frameworks, libraries, communication protocols, technical error messages, algorithms used, etc. Otherwise, it makes it harder to evolve and maintain over time.
 Modeling bounded contexts can help, as this helps us focus on those models that should be shared, and those that should be hidden.

 Services should hide their databases to avoid falling into one of the most common sorts of coupling that can appear in monolithic architectures and use data pumps for reporting purposes.